dtinit/data-transfer-project/Documentation/Keys.md

 ### Running on a cloud provider

-When running on a cloud provider your cloud implementation wil override [AppCredentialStore](../portability-spi-cloud/src/main/java/org/datatransferproject/spi/cloud/storage/AppCredentialStore.java) to read stored credentials from your cloud provider.
+When running on a cloud provider, your cloud implementation will override [AppCredentialStore](../portability-spi-cloud/src/main/java/org/datatransferproject/spi/cloud/storage/AppCredentialStore.java) to read stored credentials from your cloud provider.